miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 |                                                           | May share hardware with other instances in the same account                                                    |                                                                                                 |
 | Capacity Reservations                                      | Reserve capacity in a specific AZ for any duration                                                             | You book a room for a period with full price even if you don’t stay in it                       |

+Summary of Time-Based EC2 Pricing:
+- On-Demand: Billed by the **second** or hour (with a **minimum of 60 seconds**).
+- Reserved Instances: Pay upfront or per hour based on 1- or 3-year commitments.
+- Spot Instances: Billed by the second or hour, depending on availability and duration of use.
+- Savings Plans: Commitment-based billing (1 or 3 years), but offers flexible billing across compute services.
+- Dedicated Hosts: Billed by the **hour** for a physical server.

 # Elastic Load Balancing & Auto Scaling Groups Section